 Electrolytes such as sodium (Na+), potassium (K+), chloride (Cl-), and bicarbonate (HCO3-) are crucial players in maintaining fluid balance within cells and tissues.

 Water moves across membranes following solute concentrations—a process called osmosis.
-When electrolyte levels are off-kilter due to illness or dietary imbalances, this osmotic gradient weakens or reverses, causing poor water uptake.
+When electrolyte levels are off-kilter due to illness, heavy sweating, vomiting, diarrhea, or kidney dysfunction, this osmotic gradient can weaken, causing poor water uptake or poor water retention.

 For example:

-- Sodium: Essential for creating osmotic pressure that pulls water from intestines into blood vessels.
+- Sodium: Essential for creating osmotic pressure that helps pull water from intestines into blood vessels.

-If electrolyte imbalances occur—through vomiting, diarrhea, excessive sweating, or kidney dysfunction—the body’s ability to absorb or retain water diminishes significantly.
+If electrolyte imbalances occur—through vomiting, diarrhea, excessive sweating, or kidney dysfunction—the body’s ability to absorb or retain water can diminish significantly.
+This is why dehydration treatment often involves replacing both fluids and electrolytes, not water alone.

 The Impact of Medications on Water Absorption